 Take out a personal loan: This type of unsecured debt isn’t backed by any assets, which means you won’t run the risk of losing your home, car or similar item if you default on it.
 As a result of lenders taking on more risk, personal loans may involve paying higher interest fees.

 Tap your home equity: A home equity loan gives you the difference between the value of your property and the balance of the mortgage owed on it.
-(Learn more about home equity loans here.)
 You could use the lump sum to pay off your outstanding debts — however, you could also lose your home if you default on the loan.

 Use a balance transfer credit card: While you could pay little to no interest during the promotional period offered on a balance transfer card, you will likely still have to pay a balance transfer fee.
 Still, it could work in your favor if you’re able to pay off your loan quickly.

-Nonprofit debt consolidation: Rather than taking out a loan to pay off your debts, you could work with a nonprofit credit counseling agency to negotiate a lower interest rate and monthly payment from your credit card company.
+Nonprofit debt consolidation or debt management plan: Rather than taking out a loan to pay off your debts, you could work with a nonprofit credit counseling agency to negotiate a lower interest rate and monthly payment from your credit card company.

 FAQ: Debt consolidation